T-Royale/IR-LED/README.md

 Not finished yet!

-Check the connections file before starting
+Check the connections.png file before starting